Mercedes-Benz 450SEL 6.9

-M100 engine
+M 100 engine

-The 6.3-litre M100 V8 engine, originally fitted to 600 and 300 SEL 6.3, was enlarged to 6834 cc by boring it out to 107 mm.
+The 6.3-litre M 100 V8 engine, originally fitted to 600 and 300 SEL 6.3, was enlarged to 6834 cc by boring it out to 107 mm.
 Each hand-built unit was bench-tested for 265 minutes, 40 of which were under full load.
 The stricter emission regulations in the mid-1970s necessitated the larger displacement as to compensate for the lowered output.
 The fuel injection system was upgraded to the third-generation mechanically controlled, continuous-injection system Bosch K-Jetronic.

 Due to its sheer size, the engineers fitted the dry sump oil lubrication system as to lower the engine height and preserve the low hood line.
 The dry sump system had larger capacity at 12 litres rather than 5 litres for the wet sump system fitted to the smaller M116 and M117 V8 engines.
 The dipstick was moved from the engine block to the oil tank’s filler cap.
 The larger oil capacity extended the oil change interval to 20,000 km (12,500 miles).

 For the European and international markets, the M100 engine produced 210 kW at 4,250 rpm and 550 Nm at 3,000 rpm.
-The 450 SEL 6.9 for the North American markets had the reduced output and compression ratio (8.0:1 instead of 8.8:1) and was fitted with catalysator that required lead-free petrol: 250 hp at 4,000 rpm and 360 lbft at 2,500 rpm.
+The 450 SEL 6.9 for the North American markets had the reduced output and compression ratio (8.0:1 instead of 8.8:1) and was fitted with a catalytic converter, requiring lead-free petrol: 250 hp at 4,000 rpm and 360 lbft at 2,500 rpm.
 The 450 SEL 6.9 sold in Australia had slightly reduced output due to Australia's new 1977 emission regulations: 198 kW at 4,200 rpm and 510 Nm at 2,800 rpm.

 During its entire production run, the engine displacement of 6.8 litres was the largest V8 engine ever built by Mercedes-Benz and by any European manufacturer since the Second World War.